 The Amazon Basics 173-Piece Hand Tool Kit set offers a killer value and a solid selection of household tools.
 It comes outfitted with a small hammer, a saw, various pliers, a tape measurer, a small selection of nails and screws, and even a Torpedo level.
 The small socket set is handy, the snap-off blade is adequate, and the level is convenient when hanging art.
 The screwdrivers and magnetic bit driver have comfortable handles with rounded edges that help maintain your grip.
 The driver's 20 extra Torx, Phillips, flathead, hex, and squarehead bits expand the toolkit's capabilities.
 We always appreciate having SAE and metric hex keys around the house, especially if you own bikes.

-The construction of the pliers leaves something to be desired, as their small, slick grips make them hard to hold and the joints are not tight enough.
-Unfortunately, the action on the slip joint pliers is the worst in the roundup.
+The construction of the pliers leaves something to be desired, as their small, slick grips make them difficult to hold and the joints are not tight enough.
+Unfortunately, the action on the slip joint pliers is the worst we tested.
+Therefore, if you simply need quality pliers, we suggest considering the Channellock 5-Piece Pliers Set instead.
 As for the ratchet, the gears are too far apart, so it takes more time and repetition to tighten and loosen the bolts.
-We also think that the carrying case could be much more precise in its design to hold tools in place.
+Also, the carrying case design could be much more precise to hold tools in place.
 After opening and closing the case multiple times, one pair of pliers fell right out.
-Drawbacks aside, this tool set has impressive value and utility.
-We recommend Amazon Basics to anyone who needs a starter kit on a budget.
-For those who simply need quality pliers, the Channellock 5-Piece Pliers Set is the set to get.
+Despite these shortcomings, this tool set has impressive value and utility.
+We recommend the Amazon Basics to anyone looking for a starter kit on a budget.

 Case Type: Soft roll case | Uses: Electric, plumbing, general